AdaCore/spark2014/docs/lrm/source/packages.rst

    d.
 Otherwise, the effective mode is Proof_In.

+   [If there is no such consituent (e.g., because a *null* refinement is visible) then the mode of the state abstraction in the Global aspect plays no role in determining the legality of the Refined_Global aspect.]

 .. _tu-fe-refined_global_aspects-06:

-6. If the Global aspect specification references a state abstraction with a ``mode_selector`` of Output, whose refinement is visible, then every ``constituent`` of that state abstraction shall be referenced in the Refined_Global aspect specification.
+6. [If a ``global_item`` in the Global aspect denotes a state abstraction whose null

 .. _tu-cbatu-refined_global_aspects-07: